Please contact us for trips to Northern Ireland and Scotland – We will be running regular trips over the coming months.

 As with all of our tours the itinerary focuses on current affairs, and owing to the dynamic nature of politics means that local conditions may lead us adjust the final schedule.

-BBC Correspondent Seamus Kelters traces the steps that led to the historic Good Friday Agreement.
-What now for Northern Ireland as the ripples of Brexit can also be felt from across the Irish Sea?
+We trace the steps that led to the historic Good Friday Agreement and established more than two decades of peace.
+We also ask what now for Northern Ireland as the ripples of Brexit can also be felt from across the Irish Sea?

 Northern Ireland has experienced a period of significant stability, almost two decades on from the end of “the troubles”.
 Once irreconcilable foes are all represented at Stormont, the region’s parliament, and the chance of a return to violence is remote.
 But significant differences between the province’s two main communities remain.